alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 accounting for 22 gigatons of CO₂,
 All of them combined are 217 gigatons of CO₂, or less than 55 gigatons of carbon;
-quite disappointing when compared to the excess ~1200 gigatons we have to deal with.
+quite disappointing when compared to the excess ~1200 gigatons (of CO₂) we have to deal with.
 I am not sure they are ambitious enough.

 ## 💊 Side Effects